The Best Scenic Drives in Colorado Springs (and Beyond) for Fall Leaf Peeping 2024

-Does the hint of fall in the air have you itching to take a scenic drive in Colorado Springs and parts beyond when the leaves begin to change for autumn.
+Does the hint of fall in the air have you itching to take some scenic drives in Colorado Springs and parts beyond when the leaves begin to change for autumn?
 Colorado is most famous for its aspens, which paint the hills in vibrant shades of gold in fall.
-It’s probably not the gold rush that the prospectors of old wanted to discover, but it’s pretty nice for us modern folks (to be fair, we’d all probably love some real gold, too).
+It’s probably not the gold rush that the prospectors of old wanted to discover.
+But, it’s pretty nice for us modern folks.
+(To be fair, we’d all probably love some real gold, too).

 As you’ll notice during your drive, aspens are not the only thing colorful Colorado has to offer in autumn.
 This stunning state has shades of orange and red, not to mention the colors of the last few wildflowers that dot the hillsides before winter.
 In short, be ready to watch Mother Nature put on a grand show.

 We’ve broken these scenic Colorado drives down by distance from central Colorado Springs (downtown).
-You can pick between a short gas-sipper of a journey or a longer road trip, depending on what you prefer.
+You can pick between a short gas-sipper of a journey or a longer road trip.
+It all depends on what you prefer.
 We’ve also included the best time to check out the leaves so you don’t miss out.
 Let’s check out some of the best places for leaf peeping in Colorado!

 Palmer Park